zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/oauth2.js]
 ```

-> Note: For OAuth2, `authentication.oauth2Config.authorizeUrl`, `authentication.oauth2Config.getAccessToken`, and `authentication.oauth2Config.refreshAccessToken`  will have the provided fields in `bundle.inputData` instead of `bundle.authData` because `bundle.authData` will only have "previously existing" values, which will be empty when the user hasn't connected their account on your service to Zapier.
-Also note that `authentication.oauth2Config.getAccessToken` has access to the users return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example from the query string).
+For OAuth2, `authentication.oauth2Config.authorizeUrl`, `authentication.oauth2Config.getAccessToken`, and `authentication.oauth2Config.refreshAccessToken`  have fields like `redirect_uri` and `state` in `bundle.inputData`, instead of `bundle.authData`.
+After the code is exchanged for an access token and/or refresh token, those tokens are stored in `bundle.authData` for long-term use.

+Also note that `authentication.oauth2Config.getAccessToken` has access to the additional return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example from the query string).

 ## Resources